OpsHubProduct/OpsHub-Docs-Validation-Space/docs/knowledge-resources/integration-combination-examples/ibm-doors-and-jira-integration.md

 - If you wish, change the name for the mapping in the **Name** field.
 - Now, click **Create from Scratch** to define the mapping from scratch.
   OR
-- Click **Auto Map** to automatically map all fields with same name.
-OpsHub Integration Manager will allow you to remove or add more fields before saving mapping.
+- Click **Auto Map** to automatically map all fields with same name. <code class="expression">space.vars.SITENAME</code> will allow you to remove or add more fields before saving mapping.

-OpsHub Integration Manager will load fields available in the selected entity and project fields.
+<code class="expression">space.vars.SITENAME</code> will load fields available in the selected entity and project fields.
 Refer to the image below:

 <p align="center">
   <img src="../../assets/IBM_DOORS_11.png" width="950px"/>